Abdulbaasiterinkitola/Number-Classification-API/README.md

 1. Clone the repository using: `git clone https://github.com/Abdulbaasiterinkitola/Number-Classification-API`
 2. Change to the project directory using: `cd Number-Classification-API`
 3. Install the required dependencies using: `npm install`
-4. Run the API using: node index.js
-5. create a .env file and specify in it the port you want the server to run on.
+4. Create a .env file and specify in it the port you want the server to run on.
 For example, after using `touch .env` in your terminal to create the .env file, you can specify the port as: PORT = 3000
+5. Run the API using: `node index.js`

 **To Test the API with Postman:**
 1. Install Postman if you haven't already.
-2. Send a GET request with the URL as http://localhost:3000/api/classify-number={n}:
+2. Send a GET request with the URL as http://localhost:3000/api/classify-number?number={n}:
    - Method: GET
    - URL: http://localhost:3000/api/classify-number?number={n}
    Replace {n} with any number of your choice before sending the GET request.